dipakcse/smart-appliances-control/README.md

 A simple smart home appliances controller system using Java.

-The application uses an Appliance interface to provide a common turnoff functionality for all appliances.
+The application uses an Appliance interface to provide a common turnoff functionality for all appliances such as Light, Fan, Air Conditioner.

 Each appliance implements its own turnOff() behavior: